Yelp removes reviews it feels are fake or irrelevant with the help of an automated review filter. But are small businesses hurt by hidden reviews?

 Yelp features customer reviews of local businesses.
 The web site uses an algorithm-based filter in order to cull fake reviews, and feature content written by seasoned reviewers.

 Many Yelp users claim real reviews were unjustly removed, however.
 Even more troublesome, filtered reviews remain at the top of a user’s Yelp account.
 As a result, many users are not even aware their reviews are gone.
+Even though Yelp has been cleared of wrongdoing in US courts, extortion claims continue to haunt the company.

 Not Currently Recommended